jheare/OluridaSurvey2014/README.md

 ---

-**Files Contained in Repository w/ Description**

-*data folder contains:*

-Brood-numbers-all-2014.csv

-...Contains brooder information collected over the summer

-...Used in scripts:

-.....percbrood-temp-plot-Fidalgo.R

-.....percbrood-temp-plot-Manchester.R

-.....percbrood-temp-plot-OysterBay.R

-Dabob-temp-2014.csv

-...Contains raw temperature data for Dabob

-...Used in Scripts:

-.....temperature-plots.R

-Fidalgo-temp-2014.csv

-...Contains raw temperature data for Fidalgo Bay

-...Used in scripts:

-.....temperature-plots.R

-.....percbrood-temp-plot-Fidalgo.R

-KMdataDabob.csv

-...Contains KM formatted survival data for Dabob

-...Used in scripts:

-.....Kaplan-meier-stats-plot-all.R

-KMdataFid.csv

-...Contains KM formatted survival data for Fidalgo Bay

-...Used in scripts:

-.....Kaplan-meier-stats-plot-all.R

-KMdataMan.csv

-...Contains KM formatted survival data for Manchester

-...Used in scripts:

-.....Kaplan-meier-stats-plot-all.R

-KMdataOys.csv

-...Contains KM formatted survival data for Oyster Bay

-...Used in scripts:

-.....Kaplan-meier-stats-plot-all.R

-Manchester-temp-2014.csv

-...Contains raw temperature data for Manchester

-...Used in scripts:

-.....temperature-plots.R

-.....percbrood-temp-plot-Manchester.R

-OysterBay-temp-2014.csv

-...Contains raw temperature data for Oyster Bay

-...Used in scripts:

-.....temperature-plots.R

-.....percbrood-temp-plot-OysterBay.R

-Size-outplant-end-all-2013-14.csv

-...Contains raw size data for outplant oysters and for Year 1 end sampling measurements

-...Used in scripts:

-.....sizedist-stats-plot.R

-*scripts folder contains:*

-Kaplan-meier-stats-plot-all.R

-...Used to generate Kaplan Meier graphs for all 4 sites at once

-percbrood-temp-plot-Fidalgo.R

-...Used to generate percent brooding with temperature overlay for Fidalgo Bay

-...*Note* Does *NOT* produce second Y axis label.
-Must be manually added in.

-percbrood-temp-plot-Manchester.R

-...Used to generate percent brooding with temperature overlay for Manchester

-...*Note* Does *NOT* produce second Y axis label.
-Must be manually added in.

-percbrood-temp-plot-OysterBay.R

-...Used to generate percent brooding with temperature overlay for Oyster Bay

-...*Note* Does *NOT* produce second Y axis label.
-Must be manually added in.

-sizedist-stats-plot.R

-...Used to create boxplots for size at all sites.

-temperature-plots.R

-...Used to create minimum and maximum temperature graphs for all 4 sites combined
+##File Desciptions

+**Files Contained in _data_ directory**

+Brood-numbers-all-2014.csv  -  brooder information collected over the summer

+Dabob-temp-2014.csv  -  raw temperature data for Dabob

+Fidalgo-temp-2014.csv  -  raw temperature data for Fidalgo Bay

+KMdataDabob.csv  -  survival data for Dabob

+KMdataFid.csv  -  survival data for Fidalgo Bay

+KMdataMan.csv  -  survival data for Manchester

+KMdataOys.csv  -  survival data for Oyster Bay

+Manchester-temp-2014.csv  - raw temperature data for Manchester

+OysterBay-temp-2014.csv -  raw temperature data for Oyster Bay

+Size-outplant-end-all-2013-14.csv  -  raw size data for outplant oysters and for Year 1 terminal sampling

+---
+**Files Contained in _script_ directory**

+Kaplan-meier-stats-plot-all.R  -  R script to produce Kaplan meier figures.

+percbrood-temp-plot-Fidalgo.R  - R script to generate percent brooding with temperature overlay for Fidalgo Bay (Does not produce second Y axis label.
+Must be manually added)

+percbrood-temp-plot-Manchester.R  -- R script to generate percent brooding with temperature overlay for Manchester (Does not produce second Y axis label.
+Must be manually added)

+percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
+Must be manually added)

+sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.

+temperature-plots.R  -  R script tp create minimum and maximum temperature graphs for all 4 sites combined